Pheochromocytoma: Other gene variants

-Several additional gene variants have been described, but the provided information is inconsistent and a consensus has not been reached in the community if these mutations are truly pheochromocytoma susceptibility genes.
+Several additional gene variants have been described, but the provided information is inconsistent, and a consensus has not been reached in the community on whether these mutations are truly pheochromocytoma susceptibility genes.

 Diagnosis

 Differential

 The typical primary symptom is hypertension, which may be either episodic or continual.
 A diagnosis of pheochromocytoma should be suspected when the patient simultaneously presents with hypertension and the classic triad of heart palpitations, headaches, and profuse sweating.

-If a patient has the characteristic signs and symptoms of a pheochromocytoma and the decision is made to pursue additional biochemical (blood work) evaluation, the differential diagnosis is important as it is more likely to be something other than a pheochromocytoma given the relative frequency of 0.8 per 100,000 person-years.
+If a person has the characteristic signs and symptoms of a pheochromocytoma and the decision is made to pursue additional biochemical (blood work) evaluation, the differential diagnosis is important as it is more likely to be something other than a pheochromocytoma given the relative frequency of 0.8 per 100,000 person-years.

+While previously suggested "10% of pheochromocytoma can be malignant", this is obsolete, per the most recent classification of pheochromocytoma and paraganglioma by the World Health Organization (WHO) in 2022, thus all patients with phaeochromocytomas are currently considered to have a lifelong risk of metastases and therefore conceptually they are all considered of having 'malignant potential'.

+The risk of metastasis ranges from ~5 to 15%.
+There is no single histological finding or biomarker to reliably predict metastatic disease, and multiparameter scoring systems have been proposed.